 Friday – (Optional) Walk & Welcome Evening

 Check in time at YHA Grasmere is from 3pm and the Friday Welcome Evening (optional) is 8.30pm at the hostel.
 It’s a chance for everyone on the holiday to meet and the Country Adventures tour leader will be on hand to answer any questions about the planned walks.
 If you’re unable to make it to the Welcome Evening, the booking confirmation will detail everything you need to know about the Easter walking holiday.

 At 3.20pm from YHA Grasmere there is a Country Adventures guided walk for people who are keen to arrive early.
 The walk is a Grade 2 walk of 5 miles & 1400ft of ascent, taking in the summit of Silver How with great views looking down onto Grasmere.

 Grade 4 – Helvellyn 8.4 miles (13.5km), with 3014 ft (919m) of ascent

-Complimentary transport from Ambleside takes us to the start of today’s walk.
 Our route to the Helvellyn summit starts from Wythburn Church, a quaint little church located in the foothills of Helvellyn, once frequented by the ‘Romantic poets including William Wordsworth and Samuel Coleridge.
-A short walk uphill from the church, through a wooded plantation, quickly brings you out in the open landscape and the route on good ground steadily rises for 2½ miles and 2550ft ascent, which is most of the day’s total ascent, to the Helvellyn summit.
+A short walk uphill from the church, through a wooded plantation, quickly brings you out in the open landscape, and the route on good ground steadily rises for 2½ miles and 2550ft ascent, which is most of the day’s total ascent, to the Helvellyn summit.